 One of the biggest causes of shin splints is inadequate support and cushioning in a running shoe.
 People who run with the wrong type of shoe are at a greater risk for shin splints.
 Those with high arches are at an even greater risk than others.

 Finding the right running shoes for shin splints with proper cushioning is key to relieving and avoiding this painful injury.

 Here are a few of our top picks for runners who want to say goodbye to pain from shin splints:

 Hoka One One Clifton 9

-If you want balanced cushioning for your feet without giving up performance or feel then the Hoka One One Clifton 7 is the shoe for you.
+If you want balanced cushioning for your feet without giving up performance or feel then the Hoka One One Clifton 9 is the shoe for you.
 This running shoe is designed with cushioning in mind.
-From the moment you put them on to the very last steps of your training, the Clifton 7 shoes provide the support you need to avoid shin splints.
+From the moment you put them on to the very last steps of your training, the Hoka Clifton 9 shoes provide the support you need to avoid shin splints.